On the pod, the guys revisit Charlie Goes America All Over Everybody's Ass from It's Always Sunny in Philadelphia Season 2, Episode 9.

 Rob: They'd be coming down on witches, though.
 Yeah.
 Yeah.

 Glenn: Yeah.
 Yeah.
 By the way, I don't- I don't mean to put down all witches.
 I-I think there are probably a lot of witches out there that are doing good things.
-I just don't know that they are.
+I just don't know what they are.

 Rob: Well, you gotta educate yourself.
 Do the work.